pulumi/docs/content/docs/esc/webhooks.md

 ---
-title_tag: "Pulumi Cloud Webhooks"
+title_tag: "ESC Webhooks"
-meta_desc: Pulumi Cloud Webhooks allow you to notify external services of events happening within your Pulumi organization.
+meta_desc: ESC Webhooks allow you to notify external services of events happening within your Pulumi organization.
 Learn how to create and manage webhooks here.
 title: "Webhooks"
-h1: Pulumi Cloud Webhooks
+h1: ESC Webhooks
 meta_image: /images/docs/meta-images/docs-meta.png
 menu:
-  pulumicloud:
+  pulumiesc:
     weight: 9
 aliases:
-- /docs/reference/service/webhooks/
+- /docs/intro/environment/webhooks/
-- /docs/console/extensions/webhooks/
+- /docs/intro/environments/webhooks/
-- /docs/intro/console/extensions/webhooks/
+- /docs/intro/esc/webhooks/
-- /docs/intro/console/webhooks/
+- /docs/environment/webhooks/
-- /docs/intro/pulumi-service/webhooks/
+- /docs/environments/webhooks/
-- /docs/intro/pulumi-cloud/webhooks/
+- /docs/esc/webhooks/
 ---

 {{% notes "info" %}}
-Pulumi Webhooks is a feature available on the Pulumi Team, Enterprise and Business Critical editions.
+ESC Webhooks is a feature available on the Pulumi Team, Enterprise and Business Critical editions.
 To try it out, start a [trial](https://app.pulumi.com/site/trial) now.
 {{% /notes %}}

-Pulumi Webhooks allow you to notify external services of events happening within your Pulumi organization.
-For example, you can trigger a notification whenever a stack is updated.
+ESC Webhooks allow you to notify external services of events happening within your Pulumi organization.
+For example, you can trigger a notification whenever a new revision of an environment is created.
 Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
-The webhook can then be used to emit a notification, start running integration tests, or even update additional stacks.
+The webhook can then be used to emit a notification, start running integration tests, or even update Pulumi stacks.

 Webhooks can be used for pretty much anything you want, and are the foundation of most _ChatOps_ workflows.

 ## Overview

-Pulumi Cloud webhooks can be attached to either a stack or an organization.
-Stack webhooks will be notified of events specific to the stack.
-Organization webhooks will be notified for events happening within each of the organization's stacks.
+ESC Webhooks can be attached to either a environment or an organization.
+Environment webhooks will be notified of events specific to the environment.
+Organization webhooks will be notified for events happening within each of the organization's environments.

-The Webhooks page is under the Stack or Organization Settings tab.
+The Webhooks page for organization is under Organization Settings tab, and for Environments is a tab on each Environment page

 ![Organization webhooks](/images/docs/reference/service/webhooks/org-webhooks.png)

-If you are looking for Environment Webhook documentation, it's [here](/docs/esc/webhooks/).
+If you are looking for Stack and Deployment Webhook documentation, it's [here](/docs/pulumi-cloud/webhooks/).

 ### Create a Webhook